bvweerd/dynamic_energy_contract_calculator/README.md

    consumption, electricity production or gas consumption.
 2. **Energy sensors** – one or more sensors with the `energy` or `gas` device class that provide cumulative readings.
-3. **Price sensors** – optional sensors that provide components of the current energy price in €/kWh or €/m³.
+3. **Price sensors** – optional sensors or input_number entities that provide components of the current energy price in €/kWh, EUR/kWh, €/m³, or EUR/m³.
 You can select more than one; their values are summed.
-   This makes it possible to add sensors that expose dynamic tariff surcharges.
+   This makes it possible to add sensors that expose dynamic tariff surcharges or use manual input helpers for fixed tariffs.
 4. **Price settings** – values from the table below used to calculate the final price.